 It doesn’t matter what you call it.
 Whether it’s external content, customer-facing content, sales content; it exists and it’s important.

 This type of content includes assets that customers can take away to read/watch in their own time.
-It can’t state the obvious, if content is going to be presented to a customer it has to offer real value, not waste their time.
+It shouldn't state the obvious - if content is going to be presented to a customer it has to offer real value, and not waste their time.

 - Detailed industry reports which offer insights that prospective customers can apply to their own work and back up the points reps already discussed in conversation.

 - Explainer videos that allow prospects to put your product/service into context and help them understand how it would benefit their company before you have further discussions

 - Case studies or testimonials that provide evidence and reassurance of the real-life value you can provide (and have provided to previous customers).

 One important note is that sales content, regardless of who the target audience is, should be tailored to each step of the sales process.
 You can’t use the same content during the early stages of the buyer journey as you do right before closing a sale.

 Part of sales enablement’s job is to ensure that content covers each part of the process.